gphat/censorinus/README.md

 [![Build Status](https://travis-ci.org/gphat/censorinus.svg?branch=master)](https://travis-ci.org/gphat/censorinus)

-Censorinus is a StatsD client with multiple personalities.
+Censorinus is a Scala runtime metrics client with multiple personalities.

 # Features

-* All metric names and such are encoded as UTF-8
+* No dependencies, just boring Scala and Java stuff.
-* Client-side sampling, i.e. don't send it to across the network to reduce traffic
+* Client-side sampling, i.e. don't send it to across the network to reduce traffic.
 * Asynchronous or Synchronous, your call!
 * StatsD Compatibility
 * DogStatsD Compatibility
-* More coming!
+* UDP only, for now.

-# Example
+# Examples

 ## StatsD